What is a Validation Engineer and How Can You Become One?

 Validation is the process of creating a documented evidence trail (through rigorously checking and testing) to demonstrate that a system, procedure or process used in the production and testing of the pharmaceutical product:

-There are many other definitions of validation but the essence of all these definitions seems to be “documented scientific proof of consistent performance“.
+There are many other definitions of validation but the essence of all these definitions is “documented scientific proof of consistent performance“.

 Validation is a central part of the manufacturing process within the pharmaceutical and medical device industries.
 The products made must be exactly the same every time and are tested at the end of the production process to ensure that this is the case.
-However final end-product testing isn’t enough.
+However final end-product testing is not enough.

-In addition, the processes, systems, and equipment that lead to their manufacture are closely scrutinized too.
-Each step is subject to validation, to ensure that the end products are safe and effective, every time.
+The processes, systems, and equipment used in manufacturing are also closely scrutinized.
+Each step is subject to validation to ensure that the end products are safe and effective every time.

-Validation tasks are carried out during all stages of a product lifecycle – from research and development, through to manufacture and distribution.
+Validation tasks are carried out during all stages of a product lifecycle – from research and development to manufacture and distribution.

-In addition, any changes to systems, equipment or processes within an established manufacturing system must also be validated to make they do not change the outcome or product.
+Furthermore, any changes to systems, equipment, or processes within an established manufacturing system must also be validated to ensure they do not change the outcome or product.

 Check out this article for a much more detailed look at validation in the pharmaceutical industry (with lots of baking analogies to make it easier to understand!)